Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: 2D-to-3D Matching

-If we ignore the regularizer, the global minimum of $E$ can be computed by selecting for each $x\in M$ a $y\in N$ that minimizes the feature distance $\dist(f_M(x),f_N(y))$.
-In this case, the minimizer of $E$ might be neither injective nor continuous.
-Combining the data term with the regularization results in a smooth matching function $\phi$ that also takes the data term into account.
+\item{\textbf{Data term.}} If we ignore the regularizer, the global minimum of $E$ can be computed by selecting for each $x\in M$ a $y\in N$ that minimizes the given feature distance $\dist(f_M(x),f_N(y))$.
+In this case, the minimizer of $E$ will match similar points but $\phi$ might be neither injective nor continuous.
+Combining the data term with the regularization results in a smooth matching function $\phi$ that also takes similarity into account.